rickballard/CoCiviumBackUp/README.md

 <img src="./assets/icons/for-you-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHO** : Humans, AIs, and hybrid minds helping to rebuild consent-first "hybrid society".

-Stop shouting into the wind and help us defend Democracy, tame the singularity and make our societies safe again.
+Stop shouting into the wind and help us defend Democracy, tame the singularity and revive our societies.
 Join debates, agree rules, then ship them out, ready to work.

 <blockquote>
     *"Self-governance doesn't happen on its own"* - Rick, a temporary repo steward.